AurisTFG/MatchMania/docs/README.md

 - **User Registration & Profiles**
   Players can create an account, log in, and manage secure profiles displaying their statistics, match history, and overall rankings.

-- **Season Management**
+- **League Management**
-  Supports the creation of multiple competitive seasons, each with its own ELO-based ranking system for a fresh start and renewed competition.
+  Supports the creation of multiple competitive leagues, each with its own ELO-based ranking system for a fresh start and renewed competition.

 - **Team Registration & Matchmaking**
   Allows players to form teams and participate in team-based or individual matchmaking, ensuring balanced pairings based on skill level.